 Local, organic picnic lunches - served outside when the weather is right.

-Ferry fees and transportation.
+Ferry fees and transportation throughout the tour.

 Kalaloch Lodge is one of the iconic resorts within Olympic National Park.
 The Main Lodge was built almost 100 years ago with driftwood collected from Washington’s wild coast.
 For two days you’ll stay just feet from Pacific bluffs and beachfront, climbing over driftwood and the small streams that dump fresh water into the ocean.